East India Co. Grill and Bar: Description

 The restaurant is housed in downtown Portland's Medical Dental Building.
 The menu includes gosht vindaloo, murg makhani, navratan korma, and saag paneer.

 History

 Owners and spouses Anita and Prakash Reddy opened the restaurant in 2007.
 Pradeep Chandrana was the restaurant's chef and culinary director, as of 2011.

 Reception

 In 2008, Douglas Perry of The Oregonian gave the restaurant a 'B' rating.
-Ron Scott and Janey Wong included the restaurant in Eater Portland's 2022 over of "exceptional" Indian food in the city.
-Rebecca Roland included East India in the website's 2025 overview of Portland's best Indian food.
+Ron Scott and Janey Wong included the restaurant in Eater Portland's 2022 overview of "exceptional" Indian food in the city.
+Rebecca Roland included East India in Eater Portlands 2025 overview of Portland's best Indian food.